sebastianlujan/arg25-Projects/README_template.md

 ##  Project Title

-_A short, descriptive name of your project._
+ZKEVVM

 ## Team
-- Team/Individual Name:
+- Team/Individual Name: Sebastian Lujan Artur Vargas
-- GitHub Handles:
+- GitHub Handles: @sebastianlujan @ArturVargas
-- Devfolio Handles:
+- Devfolio Handles: sebas_eth 0xVato

 ## Project Description
-_What are you building and why does it matter?
-Explain the core problem and your proposed solution._
+ZKEVVM , is an implementation or Integration of an ZKEVM using the infraless infrastructure of the EVVM project, one L1 running a virtual blockchain infrastructure with the corresponding ZKEVM
+ZKEVVM = ZKEVM + EVVM

 ## Tech Stack
-_List all the technologies, frameworks, and tools you are using._
+Rust mainly, TBD
+SP1 maybe
+Stylus

 ## Objectives
-_What are the specific outcomes you aim to achieve by the end of ARG25?_
+I want to implement and learn a zkEVM and understand it by scratch.

 ## Weekly Progress